Nethereum/Nethereum.BlockchainProcessing/README.md

 Why??!!!

-Loads of reason!
+Loads of reasons!
 Here are a few:

 * Store chain data locally for analysis, auditing or easy lookup
 * Trigger custom functionality based on chain activity